mrrajan/trust_breaker/README.md

 The script generates three files,
 - *exhort_validator.log:* Log file, captures the events while running the script
 - *exhort.json:* Captures the Dependency analytics JSON Response from the Exhort API
-- *osv_dep_analysis.json:* Captures the Vulnerability information Json report from the Exhort Validator
+- *osv_dep_analysis.json:* Captures the Vulnerability information Json report from the Trust Breaker

 ### Limitation
-The current version of Exhort validator is capable to consume CycloneDX SBOM format.
+The current version of Trust Breaker just supports CycloneDX SBOM format.